-I’m going to show you how to boost your credit score within 30 days.
+In this article, I’m going to show you how to boost your credit score within 30 days.
 Doing this is kind of temporary because you actually have to do this every single month, in order to maintain the benefit.
-If you stop doing it your credit score will drop back down.
+But if you stop doing it your credit score will drop back down.

-What is the 15/3 rule for credit?
+What is the 15/3 Credit Card Payment Hack?

 Here’s a hypothetical model of what I think it’s going on with the credit utilization

-I put a number of about 100 here, because I think that’s how much it affects your credit score, if you happen to use up all your credit. so if you use up your total balance of your total credit, in other words you use up all your credit cards to the max.
+I put a number of about 100 here because I think that’s how much it affects your credit score if you happen to use up all your credit. so if you use up the total balance of your total credit, in other words, you use up all your credit cards to the max.
 Max them out but maybe you pay them all off every month anyway, it’s still going to negatively affect your credit score by about 100 points, I estimate.

-Let’s look at a typical case, let’s say you have 3 credit cards with a $1000 credit limit in each card, and you just do normal spending $200, $400, and $300 for each credit card.
+Let’s look at a typical case: let’s say you have 3 credit cards with a $1000 credit limit on each card, and you just do normal spending of $200, $400, and $300 for each credit card.
 If you add this up, it’s $900 over $3000 which is 3/10.
 And 3/10 of a hundred it’s about 30 points deduction in your credit score.

 So you can see from here that if you happen to be able to set these to zero, you’re going to be able to increase your credit score by a little bit every single month.
 The thing is in order to set these to zero you have to kind of monitor your credit card, and just go in there manually every single time before the statement date and pay it.

 There’s a difference you might say “hey why don’t I just pay everything off and not use the credit card at all and then I’ll set those to zero”, but the thing is if you set all those to zero and not use a credit card, your credit card will actually show up as idle, which means you’re not using a credit card, which will actually not help your credit score at all.

-So if you’re thinking of using your credit score in the near future, its viable to just go in your credit card and check out what the statement end date is for each card, make a note of that and make sure you go in there one day before the statement date, and pay off the whole card.
+So if you’re thinking of using your credit score in the near future, it’s viable to just go in your credit card and check out what the statement end date is for each card, make a note of that and make sure you go in there one day before the statement date, and pay off the whole card.
 This will give you a temporary boost in your credit score, and you need to repeat this every month in order to keep the same benefit.